-Stress is bad for overall health and it is applicable for the young professionals who were compelled to work from home.
+Stress is bad for overall health and it is applicable to the young professionals who were compelled to work from home.
 Not being able to work properly or lack of productivity can bog anyone down.
 Distractions at home can also be stressful.
 One should seek professional counseling if the stress is ongoing.
 Stress-busting activities such as meditating, exercise, or yoga also proved helpful.

 Developing a hobby